Moodybleu/Heidi-Says/README.md

 I plan on coming back to my game and adding to it once I feel a little more comfortable understanding javascript.
 I also have a handful of theme related content

 ## Sources
-Youtube
+Youtube;
-W3Schools - varies pages
+W3Schools - varies pages;
-MDN - varies pages
+MDN - varies pages;
-Figma - wireframe design
+Figma - wireframe design;